 The results of this study indicated that there is a strong linear correlation between the total phenol and total flavonoid contents of the extracts with the antioxidant activities of the plant extracts which is reflected in their high DPPH free radical scavenging ability and TEAC.
 P. guajava exhibited higher activities than A. vera.
 This proved that P. guajava could be more effective if used separately in managing oxidative stress condition and its complications.
-Synergistic effect was recorded in the antioxidant activity of the combined plant materials using DPPH.
-This combined effect could be further exploited in phytomedicine to improve drug effectiveness.

-The results of this study also validated the combined use of medicinal plants to achieve synergy with efficacy and broader spectrum of action.
+The results of this study also suggest the possibility of combined use of medicinal plants to achieve synergy with efficacy and broader spectrum of action.